sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     ![MDK](img_016.png)

-7. Save your changes to the `OrderDetails.page`.
+7. Save your changes to the `SalesOrder_Details.page`.

 [VALIDATE_1]
 [ACCORDION-END]